Uniqueness of Billiard Coding in Polygons

-Let $Q$ be a polygon, that is $Q$ is a compact connected region in $\R^2$ and its boundary $\partial Q$ consists of a finite union of straight line segments.
-In general, $Q$ could be non convex as shown in Figure~\ref{fig:non_convex}, or not simply connected, in which case $\R^2 \setminus Q$ contains finitely many bounded connected components.
-We say the polygon contains certain `holes' as shown in Figure~\ref{fig:non_simply_connected}, each `hole' being a bounded connected component of $\R^2 \setminus Q$.
-We shall assume in the following that the holes in $Q$ have non zero minimal diameter.
-In other words, none of the holes in $Q$ is reduced to a slit.

-The unit tangent bundle $TQ$ consists of couples $(x, v)$ where $x$ is a point in $Q$ and $v$ a unit vector tangent to $x$.
-It has a canonical projection $\pi_1 : TQ \rightarrow Q$.
-It is also equipped with a natural topology inherited from $\R^2 \times S^1$.
-For time $t \geq 0$, the billiard flow $\phi_t$ associates $(x, v)$ with $(x_t, v_t)$. $(x_t, v_t)$ is obtained by moving $x$ along a straight line in the direction of $v$ with unit velocity until the moment $t$.
+Let $Q \subset \R^2$ be a polygon.
+The set $TQ$ consists of couples $(x, v)$ where $x$ is a point in $Q$ and $v$ a unit vector tangent to $x$ representing the position and direction of the billiard ball respectively.
+For a time $t \geq 0$ and an initial state $(x, v) \in TQ$ with $v$ pointing strictly into $Q$, the \textit{billiard flow} $\phi_t$ associates $(x, v)$ with a point $\phi_t(x,v)$ in $TQ$ obtained by moving $x$ along a straight line in the direction of $v$ with unit velocity until the moment $t$.
 Whenever the trajectory enters the boundary $\partial Q$ before time $t$, the direction $v$ is reflected by Descartes' law (the angle of incident is equal to the angle of reflection).